zuowendong/Zuowendong/README.md

 <!--
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Zuowendong&layout=compact)](https://github.com/anuraghazra/github-readme-stats)
 -->
-Today is November 15, 2024, let's keep going!
+Today is November 16, 2024, let's keep going!
 As the saying goes.
-Time is the most valuable thing a man can spend.
+Dreams are the touchstones of our character.